nram-solace/solace-agent-mesh-v0/docs/docs/documentation/tutorials/sql-database.md

 # SQL Database Integration

 This tutorial will set up a SQL database agent in Solace Agent Mesh (SAM), which allows SAM to answer natural language queries about a sample coffee company database.
-This tutorial provides some sample data to set up an SQLite database, but you can use the same approach to connect to other database types, such as MySQL or PostgreSQL.
+This tutorial provides some sample data to set up an SQLite database, but you can use the same approach to connect to other database types, such as MySQL, PostgreSQL, or Microsoft SQL Server.

 ## Prerequisites